pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 > This table shows the services making requests to the `carts` service.

-> We can see that the requests with errors are only coming from the `front-end` service.
+> We can see from the `ERROR_RATE` column that the requests with errors are only coming from the `front-end` service.

 ## Pod Errors